-- Work directly with children, e.g. non-constituted groups / collectives. - Work in a setting where children regard them as safe and trustworthy. - Have access to sensitive information regarding children. - Are senior managers or trustees who have responsibility for appointing people to work with children or adults at risk.
+- Work directly with adults at risk. - Work in a setting where adults at risk regard them as safe and trustworthy. - Have access to sensitive information regarding adults at risk. - May themselves self-classify as an adult at risk, e.g., partners being funded by Blagrave.

+Are senior managers or trustees who have responsibility for appointing people to work with children or adults at risk

-If you were involved in an incident could give rise to a concern, including the potential for misinterpretation by others, you are strongly advised to self-report the incident directly to the DSL.
+If you were involved in an incident that could give rise to a concern, including the potential for misinterpretation by others, you are strongly advised to self-report the incident directly to the DSL.
 The DSL will then handle the matter in a fair, neutral, and timely manner.

-Concerns related to the conduct towards children by staff members of delivery partner organisations should be raised directly with the delivery partner according to their policies.
+Concerns related to the conduct towards adults at risk by staff members of grant partner organisations who do not sit under our safeguarding arrangements should be raised directly with the grant partner according to their policies but may be escalated to Blagrave using the Whistleblowing Policy if you believe inadequate action has been taken.